CLEARWATER BEACH FLORIDA:

 The Battle for the Beach will feature six-person teams in one of the most amazing physical fitness challenges.

 The event, originally started as a competition between lifeguards, has grown to become one of the most elite challenges in our nation.

-If you are 16 or older, or you feel left out of the Warrior Challenge due to being older than 28, or want to train and put yourself into one of the most elite challenges, put your ultimate team together and sign up now.
+If you want to train and put yourself into one of the most elite challenges, put your ultimate team together and sign up now.
 Create your unique team name!
 Now is the chance to prove your worth.

 To participate in the Battle for the Beach, the following will be required:

 All team members must complete this order a: